8 Best Renters Insurance Companies in Rhode Island of 2025

 Technology

 We only considered an insurer if it had a useful and easy-to-use website and mobile app where you could do several things—get a policy online, file a claim online, pay your bills on a mobile app, and much more.
-If a company allowed you to get a quote on its website instantly, we took that into account.
+If a company allowed you to get a quote on its website instantly, we considered that.

 Customer Satisfaction

 We reviewed verified customer reviews on different websites that catered to reviewing insurance policies.
-If an insurer had great customer reviews, we also took that into account.
+If an insurer had great customer reviews, we also considered that.

 Price